Optimal solutions for the Rubik's Cube: Lower bounds

 It can be proven by counting arguments that there exist positions needing at least 18 moves to solve.
-To show this, first count the number of cube positions that exist in total, then count the number of positions achievable using at most 17 moves starting from a solved cube.
+To show this, first count the number of cube positions that exist in total (43,252,003,274,489,856,000 or ~ 43×1018), then count the number of unique positions achievable using at most 17 moves starting from a solved cube (19,973,266,111,335,481,264 or ~ 20×1018).
 It turns out that the latter number is smaller.

 This argument was not improved upon for many years.
 Also, it is not a constructive proof: it does not exhibit a concrete position that needs this many moves.
 It was conjectured that the so-called superflip would be a position that is very difficult.
 A Rubik's Cube is in the superflip pattern when each corner piece is in the correct position, but each edge piece is incorrectly oriented.
 In 1992, a solution for the superflip with 20 face turns was found by Dik T. Winter, of which the minimality was shown in 1995 by Michael Reid, providing a new lower bound for the diameter of the cube group.
 Also in 1995, a solution for superflip in 24 quarter turns was found by Michael Reid, with its minimality proven by Jerry Bryan.
 In 1998, a new position requiring more than 24 quarter turns to solve was found.
 The position, which was called a 'superflip composed with four spot' needs 26 quarter turns.

 Upper bounds

 The first upper bounds were based on the 'human' algorithms.
 By combining the worst-case scenarios for each part of these algorithms, the typical upper bound was found to be around 100.

 Perhaps the first concrete value for an upper bound was the 277 moves mentioned by David Singmaster in early 1979.
 He simply counted the maximum number of moves required by his cube-solving algorithm.
 Later, Singmaster reported that Elwyn Berlekamp, John Conway, and Richard K. Guy had come up with a different algorithm that took at most 160 moves.
-Soon after, Conway’s Cambridge Cubists reported that the cube could be restored in at most 94 moves.
+Soon after, Conway's Cambridge Cubists reported that the cube could be restored in at most 94 moves.

+Computer solving

+Five computer algorithms (four of which can find an optimal Rubik's Cube solution in the half-turn metric) are briefly described below in chronological order.
+An animated example solve has been made for each of them.
+The scrambling move sequence used in all example solves is: U2 B2 R' F2 R' U2 L2 B2 R' B2 R2 U2 B2 U' L R2 U L F D2 R' F'.
+See example solves and use the buttons at the top right to navigate through the solves, then use the button bar at the bottom to play the solving sequence.

+There is also a comparison of algorithms.